definite-d/Themera/README.md

 ___________________________________________________________________________________

 Version 2:

-With the advent of v2, you can havew a theme within the time it takes to have a theme name typed, 2 mouse clicks and some copy-pasting.
+With the advent of v2, you can have a theme within the time it takes to have a theme name typed, 2 mouse clicks and some copy-pasting.
 You've also got some sweet options; from auto-generated Dark and Light modes, to updating PySimpleGUI straight from LookyFeely, to opening this very page in your browser.
 And yeah, Random's no